yuuuuuu0276/Locality-Sensitive-Hashing/README.md

 ## 🧠 Author

 **Yu Da**
-Cornell University, B.A./M.Eng in Computer Science
+Cornell University, M.Eng in Computer Science
 Feel free to connect or reach out if you have questions!

-## 📝 License

-MIT License